Wednesday, January 20, 2010

 After receiving a few inches of snow over the past few days, NBNC staff discovered fresh tracks in the vacinity of the buildings.
 Those tracks, belonging to a Red Fox, made a small loop down the driveway and past the bird feeders through the front yard.
 Fox scat was also found near the tracks very close to the building.

 Today's big surprise during the weekly Site Survey for birds was a small flock (3) Snow Buntings flying and calling over the fields!
 Although a common winter visitor to Vermont, Snow Bunting are seldom seen at the Nature Center, and this marks one of the only records we have for the species.
 A very fine looking deer bed was also discovered on the property with fresh tracks and droppings in the area.

 Thursday, January 7, 2010

 Happy new year to all!
 With the holiday season, a few pending updates went unmade, but expect several posts about last month's Christmas Bird Counts to be posted retroactively.
 Today's noteworthy sighting occured during the eBird site survey.
 A lone Canada Goose was seen foraging in the river!
 Although Canada Geese are overwintering in Vermont in increased numbers, they are still uncommon here in Central Vermont.

-Posted by North Branch Nature Center at 7:44 PM
+Posted by Anonymous at 7:44 PM